Duugu/Sku/index.md

 - In vehicle combat your standard action bar is replaced with up to 8 new skills.
 The key binds are the same.
 Check the actionbar menu to see the available skills if you are in a vehicle.

 ## Changes in wow_menu 3.2
+- Social contract on first login will be auto accepted
+- Loading outdated addons will be auto accepted
-- Updated the server list for EU EN.
+- Removed Shazzrah from the english EU server list

 # Old (pre Wrath) release notes
 -------------------------------------------------------------------------------------------------------